supernaut11/data612-gan-art/README.md

     python main.py eval --help

 You can provide arguments for the number of samples to convert, the model to use, and output path.
 These are described in the help menu.

+# Viewing detailed training metrics

+This project uses TensorBoard to log and visualize metrics from the training process.
+Launch TensorBoard from the root directory of this project using the following command:

+    tensorboard --logdir logs/fit

+You can use the TensorBoard dashboard to view information including loss per epoch and network graphs.